ARWNI2S/TheCorporateWars/whitepaper/roadmap/future-development.md

 # Future Development

+Beyond the current canon, there are multiple speculative and potential lines that could be explored in future phases of **The Corporate Wars** development.
+These are not announcements nor part of the immediate design, but open ideas for interpretation, analysis, and perhaps, implementation.

+## Playable Droyne

+Until now, the **Droyne** have served as a narrative element in the background of the universe.
+However, their ancestry, biological modularity, and direct connection to the Ancients make them ideal candidates to develop a completely different _Loyalty_, focused on ritual gameplay, genetic memory, and collective decisions.

+> What if they were more than just an archaeological mystery?

+## Pocket Empires

+Inspired by classic mechanics, **Pocket Empires** proposes a modular expansion where players not only manage a _Politics_, but also build and scale their own _Loyalty_: with doctrines, symbols, hierarchical structures, and internal conflicts.

+> A sandbox of personalized empires, where lore is written from the bottom up.

+## Long Night

+What happens if the game world enters a recession?
+If players abandon entire regions?
+**The Long Night** is a systemic possibility: an era of disuse simulated as economic collapse, imperial decline, or cultural rupture.

+> It’s not a failure.
+It’s a scenario.
+One that can give rise to campaigns of restoration, interstellar archaeology, or rebirth from the ruins.

+***

+## Experiments

 The blockchain-based infrastructure opens the door to exploring development paths that go far beyond mere state recording.
 Among the most advanced technical possibilities we are considering:

 {% hint style="danger" %}